mrigsby/cbwire-cli/README.md

 - `open` : Boolean : If true open the wire component & template once generated
 - `force` : Boolean : If true force overwrite of existing wires
 - `singleFileWire` : Boolean : If true creates a single file wire
+- `includePlaceholder`	: Boolean : If true inserts a placeholder action in the wire component for lazy loading wires

 ## Examples